 Lenovo Legion Pro 7 16 99.9Wh, Core i9-13900HX RTX 4080 (175W) | 5 hours 11 minutes | 4 hours 22 minutes | 2 hours 08 minutes |

-On the downside, there are a few drawbacks to consider.
-Fan noise can become quite loud under heavy loads, which might be a bit bothersome for some users.
-Unfortunately, this time around, the absence of an SD card slot is noticeable.
-Additionally, the battery life falls somewhat short of expectations, though this is somewhat anticipated for this type of gaming laptop.
+However, there are some drawbacks to consider.
+Fan noise can be noticeable under heavy loads, which may bother some users.
+The absence of an SD card slot is disappointing, and the battery life falls somewhat short of expectations, although this is typical for this type of gaming laptop.